DFHack/dfhack/docs/Scripts.rst

 Other options available: ``del``, ``clear``, ``list``.

-This plugin also shortens the 'sleeping' and 'on break' periods of targets.
+This script also shortens the 'sleeping' and 'on break' periods of targets.

 teleport
 ========